 The outfits like Nomad America and PuraVan that rent the vehicles offer packages of camping equipment like stoves, dishes, water tanks, sleeping bags, additional tents (to set up on the ground for more people).
 These rigs are ideal for exploring some of the National Parks (see list where camping is allowed) and remote beaches as a base of operations in the wilderness.

-Full size RVs are not available in Costa Rica.
+Diesel pushers and other full size RVs are non-existent in Costa Rica.

 As long as you’re not too picky or demanding it’s pretty easy and cheap to buy camping basics in Costa Rican supermarkets.
 Yes, I said supermarkets.
 Around the popular beach destinations you can pick up a stove, tarp, grill, blankets, or even a tent while stocking up on chips, beer and sandwich fixings.